poetaman/arttime/README.md

 Note: More advanced users can pass a ``-h | --help`` option to ``./install.sh`` to learn how to tweak installation options.

+Once step 3 is complete, and you restart terminal to run ``arttime``.
+It is recommended to maintain the clone repository instead of deleteting it as the same install script also acts as an update script after you do ``git pull`` in the clone.

 # Troubleshooting
 - Error launching without any arguments, or art with unicode characters is not centered in terminal?